Muchaaaaa/Pizza-Palace/README.md

-# <b>DELANI STUDIO</b>
+# <b>PIZZA PALACE</b>
-#### The application gives information about the services offered by Delani studio.
+#### The application is a platform for pizza orders and delivery
 #### By SYLVIA GLORIA MUCHA

 ## <b>Description</b>
-The application provides the users with necessary information about Delani Studio and the services offered.The app has an about section and a form that the user is able to fill to be able to contact the studio.
+The application enables a customer to order specific pizza according to their taste.From the number of pizza to the kind of crust and the kind of pizza topings.The application has an option of delivery as long as the location is mmentioned.The total amount is then reflected afterwards before the last step of order

 ## <b>Setup/Installation Requirements</b>
-1.Clone the repository at https://github.com/Muchaaaaa/Delani-Studio.git
+1.Clone the repository at https://github.com/Muchaaaaa/Pizza-Palace.git
 <br>
 2.Open the project on your editor(VS Code/Atom)
 <br>
 3.Open the project on live server

 ## <b>Known Bugs</b>
-The site might not be responsive to all devices
+No known bugs

 ## <b>Technologies Used</b>
 HTML